wmcginty/Authentication/README.md

 # Vapor Auth

-A sample implementation of both basic and token authorization using Vapor.
-There is an instance of this project running on Vapor.Cloud here: http://wm-bearerauth.vapor.cloud/
+A simple implementation of both basic and bearer authentication using Vapor 4.